About MCO & MCO Fine Art

 What is Fine Art Photography?

 Fine art is creative art, especially visual art to be appreciated for imaginative, aesthetic, or intellectual content.
 Fine art photography can have imaginative content; it can have purely aesthetic content; it can have intellectual content.
 Ultimately, it expresses ideas or feelings that represent a vision of an artist.
-Fine art photography expressive.
+Fine art photography is expressive.
+Some the expression comes from the model, some comes from the lighting, capture, timing, visualization.
+I find post capture and printing a very captivating and creative process.

 Fine art also has identifiable qualitative elements.
 Fine art objects are made with high quality materials with archival methods.
 A high level of technical skill or practice is also apparent.
 MCO Fine Art uses acid free cotton papers, OEM pigment inks with longevity ratings of over 100 years, and conservation grade backing boards for storage.

 Making beautiful archival quality prints is a passion.
-Olson finds that crafting the fine print is a key part, and unique technical side, of the creative process.
+MCO (south central Wisconsin, U.S.A.) finds that crafting the fine print is a key part, and unique technical side, of the creative process.
 It's moving intangible digital code to paper and ink.
 It's moving from transmitted light to reflected light.
 Furthermore, the tangible results hold a place in the tradition of photography, painting, drawing, and printmaking — works on paper.

-"I don't usually like prints that are too clean, too realistic or photographic," he says.
-"I always liked work that is a little more removed from direct representation, like aquatints, mezzotints, wood block prints, loose brush work.
-You'll find elements of this in my work — grain, texture, intentional blur, effects of light, and stuff like that.
+"I highly respect traditional photographic arts," he says, "and I do some, but I am often uninspired by purely photographic work that is too clean, too realistic, (or poorly exposed)," he says.
+"I always liked work and techniques that are a little more removed from direct representation, like aquatints, mezzotints, wood block prints, loose brush work.
+You'll find elements of this in my work — grain, texture, intentional blur, effects of light, and stuff like that, inviting ambiguity and interpretation.
 The image edge is important to me, too, and I tend to put effort into the border during the final stages of development."

-Olson has a foundation in traditional black and white film photography, and he managed his own darkroom for many years, His current work flow is entirely digital.
+MCO has a foundation in traditional black and white film photography, and he managed his own darkroom for many years.
+His current work flow is entirely digital.
 He holds masters degrees from the University of Wisconsin and Ohio University.
-Olson is a member of the Model Society, a community where the very best models, photographers and artists collaborate and share their art.
+He is a member of the Model Society, a community where the very best models, photographers and artists collaborate and share their art.

 MCO Fine Art, LLC